efJerryYang/xv6-labs-2021/cow/README.md

 }
 ```

-Now, start modifying the kalloc.c functions.
-First is absolutely the kfree function where we should handling the reference count, the logic will not change compared to the code implementation in usertrap.
+Now, start modifying the `kalloc.c` functions.
+First is absolutely the `kfree` function where we should handling the reference count, the logic will not change compared to the code implementation in `usertrap`.

 ```c
 void